tonyg91/penguin_project2/README.md

 -Day Two I struggled with adding videos to the show pages for preview I was getting a Youtube refused to connect error.
 After a few hours of trying to figure out what was wrong I asked for help and It turns out I just had bad seed data.

+-Day Three I had some issue with figuing out how to properly use bootstrap.
+But after some help and more reading I was able to figure it out and add some slideshow carousel.

+-Day Four I Struggled with added a user page for the users personal watch page.
+I was able to add a user.liquid and add a post method to the show page but when posting it appears as blank.

 ## List of Technologies
 -HTML